dyu/nim-gcbench/README.md

 nim-gcbench
 ===========

-simple benchark of the different gc strategies provided by nimrod
+simple benchmark of the different gc strategies provided by nimrod

 Build requirements: